Types of Marketing: Overview of 10 Different Marketing Strategies

 3. Online Marketing

-Online marketing refers to any of the various marketing strategies that a business may use to promote itself on the internet.
+Online marketing refers to any marketing strategies a business may use to promote itself on the internet.

 Online marketing, sometimes referred to as digital marketing, is a fairly catch-all term and includes web tactics such as social media marketing, search engine marketing, blogging, and more.